 Orientation

-Google Maps – If I could only choose one app, this would be it.
-Google Maps is a lifesaver when you get to a new place, and while staying and exploring my current base.
-It is especially useful when you have no internet connection: using it offline requires downloading maps in advance, but if you plan ahead, you will not be sorry.
-Google maps is also becoming increasingly valuable by providing live options for public transportation that will get you to your destination.
+Google Maps – We all know and use it, but it still deserves it’s place of honor.
+If I could only choose one app, this would be it.
+Google Maps is a lifesaver when you get to a new place, and while staying and exploring my current base, including reviews on each location.
+The app is especially useful when you have no internet connection since you can download the maps as well.

 Waze – Traveling with a car?
 This app is probably the best way to navigate.
 It gives you both accurate maps and up-to-date traffic information (traffic jams, hazards, etc.).